vmware-tanzu/velero/site/content/docs/main/start-contributing.md

 Please browse our list of resources, including a playlist of past online community meetings, blog posts, and other resources to help you get familiar with our project: [Velero resources](https://velero.io/resources/).

+If you are thinking about contributing documentation, make sure to review our [documentation style guide](style-guide.md) and [website guidelines](website-guidelines.md).

 ### Contributing

 If you are ready to jump in and test, add code, or help with documentation, please use the navigation on the left under `Contribute`.